BLCM/DataDumper/README.md

     2. This step will also use the contents of `scrub.txt` to automatically scrub data from the dumps.
-See below for some known locations of information you might want to remove, or where to find some of the info if you're not sure what it is (like your Steam ID or support token, etc).
+See below for some known locations of information you might want to remove, or where to find some of the info if you're not sure what it is (like your Steam ID or Shift support token, etc).
     3. This utility will also recommend manually clearing the `Scrollback` attribute from an object which holds console scrollback info.
 Do so manually, if you want.
 8. If you want, run `compare_blcmm_data.py` to compare the categorized dataset against the dumps provided by the original vanilla BLCMM data.
-This will generate a `comparisons` directory which you can browse through, and see if anything in there merits manual dumping.
+This will generate a `comparisons_blcmm` directory which you can browse through, and see if anything in there merits manual dumping.
 Note that there are various CLI args to this util which can filter out various objects which are likely to be "noise" in the results.
 You'll probably want to run it with `-c`/`--clean` to turn on all of these.